nazihkalo/Transformers_FinancialNews_Sentiment/README.md

 Here I compare the sentiment scores from the fine-tuned BERT model to the out of the box TextBlob sentiment analyzer

+With the predict function, given a piece of text, we split it into a list of sentences and then predict sentiment for each sentence.
+The output is written into a dataframe.
+Predictions are represented in three different columns:

+1) logit: probabilities for each class
+2) prediction: predicted label
+3) sentiment_score: sentiment score calculated as: probability of positive - probability of negative

+Below we analyze a paragraph taken out of this article from The Economist.
+For comparison purposes, we also put the sentiments predicted with TextBlob.

+`Later that day Apple said it was revising down its earnings expectations in the fourth quarter of 2018, largely because of lower sales and signs of economic weakness in China.
+The news rapidly infected financial markets.
+Apple’s share price fell by around 7% in after-hours trading and the decline was extended to more than 10% when the market opened.
+The dollar fell by 3.7% against the yen in a matter of minutes after the announcement, before rapidly recovering some ground.
+Asian stockmarkets closed down on January 3rd and European ones opened lower.
+Yields on government bonds fell as investors fled to the traditional haven in a market storm.`